apache/www-site/content/foundation/README.md

 For nontrivial changes make a Pull Request and start a discussion with the stakeholders.

 For trivial changes commit and let the stakeholders know.

+The [svn history](http://svn.apache.org/viewvc/infrastructure/site/trunk/content/foundation) was not migrated and remains available.